Russians enter Ukraine's 2nd-largest city, advance on ports | Law-Order

 Ukraine's health minister reported Saturday that 198 people, including three children, had been killed and more than 1,000 others wounded during Europe's largest land conflict since World War II.
 It was unclear whether those figures included both military and civilian casualties.

 The United Nations' refugee agency said late Saturday more than 200,000 Ukrainians have arrived in neighboring countries since the invasion started Thursday.
-The U.N. has estimated the conflict could produce as many as 4 million refugees, depending how long it continues.
+The UN has estimated the conflict could produce as many as 4 million refugees, depending on how long it continues.

 Kremlin spokesman Dmitry Peskov said a Russian delegation of military officials and diplomats had arrived Sunday in the Belarusian city of Gomel for talks with Ukraine.
 Zelenskyy on Friday offered to negotiate a key Russian demand: abandoning ambitions of joining NATO.

-Zelenskyy's adviser Mykhailo Podolyak dismissed Moscow's offer as “manipulation,” adding that “Russia keeps lying” and emphasising that Ukraine hadn't agreed to talks in the Belarusian city.
+Zelenskyy's adviser Mykhailo Podolyak dismissed Moscow's offer as "manipulation," adding that "Russia keeps lying" and emphasizing that Ukraine hadn't agreed to talks in the Belarusian city.

-As Russia pushes ahead with its offensive, the West is working to equip the outnumbered Ukrainian forces with weapons and ammunition while punishing Russia with far-reaching sanctions intended to further isolate Moscow.

-The U.S. pledged an additional $350 million in military assistance to Ukraine, including anti-tank weapons, body armor and small arms.
-Germany said it would send missiles and anti-tank weapons to the besieged country and that it would close its airspace to Russian planes.

 Responding to a request from Ukraine's minister of digital transformation, tech billionaire Elon Musk said on Twitter that his satellite-based internet system Starlink was now active in Ukraine and that there were "more terminals en route."
 Putin sent troops into Ukraine after denying for weeks that he intended to do so, all the while building up a force of almost 200,000 troops along the countries' borders.
 He claims the West has failed to take seriously Russia's security concerns about NATO, the Western military alliance that Ukraine aspires to join.
 But he has also expressed scorn about Ukraine's right to exist as an independent state.